Our Technology

 2 vials with perovskite solution

-Perovskite solar cells (PSCs) employ roll-to-roll manufacturing, a process that has the potential to be rapidly scaled up for widespread deployment.
-This continuous, high-throughput process allows for coating flexible substrates with thin films of solar cell material.
-With deposition speeds potentially reaching hundreds of meters per minute, as demonstrated in film coating industries, roll-to-roll could facilitate low-cost, high-volume production of PSCs for large-scale deployment.
-Even with more moderate line speeds, this approach would offer significant cost advantages over traditional methods, making it possible to produce PSCs on a gigawatt (GW) scale.
+Halocell’s modules employ roll-to-roll manufacturing, a process that has the potential to be rapidly scaled..
+This continuous , high-throughput process allows for coating flexible substrates with thin films of photovoltaic material.
+Roll-to-roll manufacture will facilitate low-cost, high-volume production of PSCs for large-scale deployment.
+This approach delivers significant cost advantages over traditional methods, making it possible to produce PSCs on a gigawatt (GW) scale for 1/10 the cost of an equivalent silicon production line.

 A Halocell team member working on our Roll-to-Roll maschine